-We have to let Him change us, We have to allow Him to redeem our mistakes.
+We have to allow Him to redeem our mistakes.
 We have to give God control!
 We have to do His will, and not our own.
 We have to let go and give God control.
 Are you willing to accept what God allows to come into your life?
-You have to let God have control of your live.
+We have to let God have control of our lives.
 How do we do that?
-You have to yield to God's will in your lives.
-We have to live with the phrase, "Thy will be done" constantly on our lips.
+We have to yield to God's will in our lives.
+We have to live with the phrase, "Thy will be done" constantly in our hearts and on our lips.

 Let me put it another way.
 When we are hounded by the consequences of our sin, we need to step back and recognize that God is still on His throne.
 We need to accept what He has allowed to come into our life.
 We need to get over our selfish pity party and recognize that His will is being done.

-Instead of telling Him what we want Him to do for us, we need to fall on our knees and ask Him what He wants us to do for Him.
+Instead of telling Him what we want Him to do for us (that's called arrogance), we need to fall on our knees and ask Him what He wants us to do for Him (that's called submission).
 Remember Jesus in the Garden?